 Date & Time: Thursday, June 11 – October 29 (June-Aug 4-8pm) (Sep-Oct 4-7pm)

 Location: First Street between B & D Street (please enter into the market at either one of these entry points)

-Note: Per orders of State & County only Farmers and Prepackaged food vendors can attend the market.
+Note: Per orders of State & County only Farmers, Prepared Food, and Prepackaged Food vendors can attend the market.
 No sampling will be allowed.
-There will be no hot food (please consider grabbing takeout or dine-in at downtown restaurants), arts & crafts, jump houses, face painter or music at this time.
+Please consider grabbing takeout or dine-in at downtown restaurants.
+No arts & crafts, jump houses, face painter or music at this time.
 Benicia Main Street will not be handing out or hole punching Frequent Shoppers Card until further notice.

 Be sure to…